richardkocian/reversed-model-distillation/README.md

   --seeds-file configs/seeds.txt \
   --teacher-path ../teacher_models/teacher_model_small_best_cifar_10106.pth \
   --dataset cifar10 \
-  --datasets-path ../datasets
+  --datasets-path ../datasets \
+  --alpha 0.6
 ```

-- This command trains student models on CIFAR-10 using reversed model distillation from the specified teacher model.
+- This command trains student models on CIFAR-10 using reversed model distillation from the specified teacher model with alpha parameter set to 0.6 (60\% hard loss, 40\% 60 loss).

 - For each seed in configs/seeds.txt and for each switch epoch from 1 to epochs + 1 (as defined in configs/config.py), one student model is trained.
 This simulates distillation from the teacher for varying durations — from only the first epoch to the entire training.
 - For each configuration, the following will be saved to the output directory: